NickKar30/music_gengre_class/README.md

 The compressed spectrograms were fed to the input of the convolutional neural network, which performed the classification of audio files by genres.

+## Dev tools

+- ``poetry`` for creating and installing Python packages

+- ``pre-commit`` for checking and formatting code before committing

+- ``DVC`` for versioning data and models and reproducing experiments

+- ``Hydra`` for managing project configuration and combining config files

+- ``MLflow`` for logging hyperparameters and metrics and saving and loading models

+- ``ONNX`` for storing and distributing models between different frameworks